schaffung/whatsapp_chat_analyzer/README.md

 This project started off while working on some other project which also depended upon regular expressions.

 Now, regex wouldn't be the best way to do the job.
 Probably one must take a page out of the book called `Applied Textual Analysis`.
 Though I am not aware of that so regex it is.
-Now, what can one obtain by doing a testual analysis of WhatsApp chat?
+Now, what can one obtain by doing a textual analysis of WhatsApp chat?
 I don't know.
 It is upon the user to take understand the inference.
 Hence _I hold no responsibility over any emotions which might be generated after the analysis_.:relieved:

 This is an ongoing project.
 I hope to return and improve it a little.
 I hope so...